tobias-fllnr/VariationalQMLTimeSeriesBenchmark/README.md

 pip install -r requirements.txt

+## Running
+Tow options:
+slurm (preferred)
+no slurm (change -slurm "yes" to -slurm "no" in .sh files)

 ## Job Submission (SLURM)

 To submit jobs to a SLURM cluster, execute the `starting_run.sh` script.
 You will need to modify the script to load the appropriate modules and specify the path to your virtual environment.